Distillation of supersinglet states: Summary and Conclusions

 \section{Summary and Conclusions}

 We have introduced a distillation protocol to purify supersinglet states in qubit systems.
 Our main result is the protocol summarized in Sec. \ref{sec:protocol}.
-The three copy purification projects onto the total spin basis of the 3 qubits, and we postselect on the outcome corresponding one of the spin-1/2 irreducible representations.
+The three copy purification projects onto the total spin basis of the 3 qubits, and we postselect on the outcome corresponding to one of the spin-1/2 irreducible representations.
 One of the unusual aspects of our distillation protocol is that it does not start in a noisy version of the supersinglet state, but rather a suitably symmetrized product state of singlet Bell states.
 This is highly compatible with existing methods for Bell state distribution \cite{yin2017satellite,neumann2022continuous} and purification \cite{kwiat2001experimental,pan2003experimental,wang2006experimental,yan2022entanglement}.
 Rather than a limitation, this is likely to be more convenient than starting from noisy supersinglet states, which would require a more complex algorithm such as the Schur transform \cite{bacon2006efficient} to produce them in the first place.
-By using conventional Bell state purification, most of the noise that occurs in the state from distributing the state can be removed, leaving a high fidelity initial state that can be input to the recurrence steps of our protocol.
+By using conventional Bell state purification, most of the noise introduced during distribution of the state can be removed, leaving a high fidelity initial state that can be input to the recurrence steps of our protocol.
 Since standard Bell purification only uses LOCC operations, our whole protocol remains compatible with LOCC.
-The development of our distillation protocol opens the door for applications of the supersinglet state such as quantum cryptography, quantum clock synchronization, and quantum metrology.
+One drawback of our approach is the low success probability due to the necessity of postselection at each round.
+This results in an exponential decay of the total success probability with the number of rounds of purification.
+Thus realistically only a few rounds of purification are likely to be possible before the total number of states becomes intractable.
+Fortunately, however, as seen in Fig. \ref{fig2}(a) and \ref{fig3}(a), high fidelities are reachable after only several rounds of purification.
+Methods to improve the success probability is left as future work.
+The development of our distillation protocol opens the door for applications of the supersinglet state, such as quantum cryptography, quantum clock synchronization, and quantum metrology.